 Bearer: Technical University of Madrid.

-Abbasi, Tariq, Between, Chequey, Proper, Pointed, Armorial roll, Eradicated, Azure, Bend, Boa, Bordure, Brach hound, Wreath, Head, Crest, Crown, Ancient coronet, Created, Outlined in sable, Dexter, Doubled, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Gyronny, Mantling, Motto, Hand, Party per chevron, Wrist, Or, Party per pale, Dog, Leather, Argent, Without divisions, Sable, Sinister, Vert, Sun in splendour, Three, One and Helm.
+Between, Proper, Pointed, Azure, Boa, Bordure, Brach hound, Wreath, Head, Crest, Crown, Ancient coronet, Bendlet, Created, Outlined in sable, Dexter, Doubled, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Gyronny, Mantling, Langued, Motto, Hand, Party per chevron, Martlet, Metal beaten, Wrist, Or, Party per pale, Dog, Leather, Argent, Without divisions, Sable, Sinister, Vert, Sun in splendour, Crest and mantling, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,